zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-for-batch-testing.md

 a batch is the same thing as running the `start_domain_test` individually for each domain name in the batch.

-This document will describe how batches of domain name tests can be run and what to think about when running batches, especially large ones.
+This document describes how batches of domain name tests can be run and what to think about when running batches, especially large ones.

-Zonemaster-Backend uses a database to store information on enqueued tests and results from tests.
-It is possible to use SQLite as the database backend for small installations and test installations, but that is not useful for running real batches on.
+Zonemaster-Backend uses a database to store enqueued tests and results from tests.
+It is possible to use SQLite as the database backend for small installations and test installations, but that is not appropriate for running real batches on.
 Therefore in this document it is assumed that Backend has been installed with [MariaDB/MySQL] or [PostgreSQL].

 ## Combining GUI and batch

 Both GUI and batch uses Zonemaster-Backend that stores the data in the database.
-If the same database is used, then all tests run, independently if they are started via GUI or a batch, will be available in the GUI interface indirectly using the `get_test_history` (see relevant section in [Using the Backend RPCAPI][Using#find-previous-tests].
+If the same database is used, then all tests run, regardless if they are started via GUI or a batch, will be available in the GUI interface using the `get_test_history` (see relevant section in [Using the Backend RPCAPI][Using#find-previous-tests].
 Depending on the situation, running batches on the same Backend as GUI may be desirable or not